sahitir/Trends-in-TWT/README.md

 # Lakshmi-Sahgal

-Dr. Lakshmi Sahgal also knowm as Captain Lakshmi was the minister for Women's Affairs in the _Azad Hind Fauj_ and a member of the _Indian National Army_.
+Dr. Lakshmi Sahgal also knowm as {{name}} was the minister for Women's Affairs in the _Azad Hind Fauj_ and a member of the _Indian National Army_.

 ## Life